-✓ E.g., He was diagnosed with schizophrenia, according to court documents.
+E.g., He was diagnosed with schizophrenia, according to court documents.
 She was diagnosed with anorexia, according to her parents.

 Avoid descriptions that connote pity, such as 'afflicted with,' 'suffers from' or 'victim of.'

-✓ E.g., He has obsessive-compulsive disorder.
+E.g., He has obsessive-compulsive disorder.

-17. Use Mustangs in reference to athletes and athletic teams, but not for general student population.
-Avoid using Mustang when referring to a single athlete.
+- 17. Use Mustangs in reference to athletes and athletic teams, but not for general student population.
+Avoid using Mustang when referring to a single athlete. - 18.
+Always write the first and last name of a person on first reference.
+Use last name only in succeeding reference, unless first name is needed for clarity (for instance, quoting multiple members of a family with the same last name).

-- 18. Always write the first and last name of a person on first reference.
-Use last name only on succeeding reference, unless first name is needed for clarity (for instance, quoting multiple members of a family with the same last name). - ✓ E.g., Dave and Laura Smith are both Western students.
-Laura is graduating this year. - 19.
-As a rule, spell out numbers between zero and nine, use numerals for 10 and higher.
+E.g., Dave and Laura Smith are both Western students.
+Laura is graduating this year.

+19. As a rule, spell out numbers between zero and nine, use numerals for 10 and higher.

 Always spell out a number that begins a sentence.
-If the number is large or would be cumbersome to spell out, reword the sentence so the number doesn't appear at the beginning.
+If the number is large or would be cumbersome to spell out, reword the sentence so the number doesn't begin it.
 The goal is readability.

-Use numerals for the following: ages, days of the month, degrees of temperature, dimensions, house numerals, percentages, proportions, scores, serial numbers, speeds, sums of money, time of day, votes and years.
+Use numerals for the following: ages; days of the month; degrees of temperature; dimensions; house numerals; percentages; proportions; scores; serial numbers; speeds; sums of money; time of day; votes; and years.

 Use "to' when writing a range of numbers.
 Avoid using hyphen.

-✓ E.g., 15 to 20 / five to six grams of sugar
+E.g., 15 to 20 / five to six grams of sugar

 When writing in digits, use comma to separate figures in blocks of three digits.

-✓ E.g., 1,000; 500,000
+E.g., 1,000; 500,000

-Use period for decimal marks
+Use period for decimal marks E.g., 67.5 per cent; 3.2 points

-- ✓ E.g., 67.5 per cent; 3.2 points - 20.
-Per cent is spelled with two words, not percent.
-Always use figures and decimals, avoid spelling out numbers and fractions unless necessary for clarity. - ✓ E.g., 1 per cent, 2.5 per cent, 0.6 per cent, 30 per cent, a third of a per cent - \checkmark Do not use the % symbol in stories.
-Do not use the % symbol unless it is in a factbox - 21.
-By definition, a PhD student is someone who is enrolled in doctoral coursework and working toward their degree.
+20. Per cent is spelled with two words, not percent.
+Always use figures and decimals, avoid spelling out numbers and fractions unless necessary for clarity.

+E.g., 1 per cent, 2.5 per cent, 0.6 per cent, 30 per cent, a third of a per cent

+Do not use the % symbol in stories.

+21. By definition, a PhD student is someone who is enrolled in doctoral coursework and working toward their degree.
 A PhD candidate is someone who has completed all course requirements and exams but has not completed their thesis or dissertation.